 *Revenue numbers for mainland United States are based on reported tax rate collected.
 For¬†all other countries and Hawaii, we assumed an 8% tax rate.

-We dug into Chicago, New Orleans, Denver, and Barcelona – 4 of the cities with the highest license percentage – to better understand regulations and ordinances, compliance with those ordinances, how much each city has cracked down on non-compliance and the root of the desired control to begin with.
+To start, we dug into Chicago, New Orleans, Denver, and Barcelona – 4 of the cities with the highest license percentage – to better understand regulations and ordinances, compliance with those ordinances, how much each city has cracked down on non-compliance and the root of the desired control.

 The Approach to Ordinance Compliance